Mikezz1/Predict-Hotel-Scores-by-Reviews/README.md

-# Predict-Hotel-Scores-by-Reviews
-Used GRU and fine-tuned BERT to predict review scrore based on review text as a part of in-class kaggle competition.
+### Implementation of GRU model to predict review score based on review text using Pytorch.